-IFRS 11, Joint Arrangements – Key points of the new standard in 30 Q&A
+IFRS 11, Joint Arrangements – Key points in 30 Q&A

 On 12 May 2011, the IASB published IFRS 11, Joint Arrangements, which cancels and replaces IAS 31, Interests in Joint Ventures.
 Nearly four years had therefore passed between the publication of the exposure draft ED 9 in September 2007 and the publication of the final standard.
 Four years during which the stakeholders tried and failed to have their voice heard by the IASB.